Investing term

 A written one-page document stating your time horizon, target allocation, position limits, rebalancing rule, and crash behaviour.

 An Investment Policy Statement (IPS) is a short written document setting out your time horizon, target allocation, position limits, rebalancing rule, and — crucially — how you'll behave in a crash.
-It's a contract with your future self, written calmly, to be obeyed when markets are scary and your instincts are worst.
-Re-reading it in a panic is its whole purpose.
+It's your personal investing constitution: the rules you set for yourself, in writing, while calm and rational.

 For example